torch/nngraph/README.md

 x = torch.rand(20)
 dx = torch.rand(1)
 mlp:updateOutput(x)
-mlp:updateGradInput(x,dx)
-mlp:accGradParameters(x,dx)
+mlp:updateGradInput(x, dx)
+mlp:accGradParameters(x, dx)

--- draw graph (the forward graph, '.fg') graph.dot(mlp.fg,'MLP')
+-- draw graph (the forward graph, '.fg') graph.dot(mlp.fg, 'MLP')
 ```

 <img src= "https://raw.github.com/koraykv/torch-nngraph/master/doc/mlp.png" width="300px"/>

 Read this diagram from top to bottom, with the first and last nodes being dummy nodes that regroup all inputs and outputs of the graph.
-The 'module' entry describes the function of the node, as applies to 'input', and producing an result of the shape 'gradOutput'; 'mapindex' contains
-pointers to the parent nodes.
+The 'module' entry describes the function of the node, as applies to 'input', and producing an result of the shape 'gradOutput'; 'mapindex' contains pointers to the parent nodes.

 ### A net with 2 inputs and 2 outputs